-- Release the two handle screws under the front of the seat frame that connect the seat frame with the seat module interface. - Release and hold the safety locking pin. - Flip the seat frame backwards and secure it with the safety bar, (like the bonnet of a car). - Ensure the plastic cap is pushed over the tube to secure the safety bar. - Lift off the battery lid. - Disconnect the 2 pin Anderson connectors from each battery. - There are straps available on each battery where they can be lifted out with the front battery being removed first. - To fit the batteries please proceed in the opposite way.
+- Release the two handle screws under the front of the seat frame that connect the seat frame with the seat module interface. - Flip the seat frame backwards and secure it with the safety bar, (Fig.11.8). - Lift off the battery lid. - Disconnect the 2 pin Anderson connectors from each battery. - There are straps available on each battery where they can be lifted out with the front battery being removed first. - To fit the batteries please proceed in the opposite way.